 Multiwedding: Similar to the shift wedding, but adding your wedding adjacent events into the mix (welcome party, rehearsal dinner, after-party and post-wedding brunch), you have multiple opportunities to mix and match guests among the various festivities.
 For example, you could invite your elderly guests to your rehearsal dinner and wedding ceremony.
 Your peers, on the other hand, can watch the ceremony virtually and then attend an evening reception and after-party).

-This is strange to even think about, but by summertime, will wearing masks in public be the new normal?
 Instead of buying your wedding party matching robes or socks, you could be buying them matching face masks.
-Not to mention, you may need to add wedding face masks to your own bridal ensemble and groom outfit.
+Not to mention, you will need to add wedding face masks to your own bridal ensemble and groom outfit.
 And then there are your wedding guests.
-If the advice of public health officials is to wear face masks, then add this to your dress code on your wedding website or provide them to your guests.
+If the advice of public health officials is to wear face masks when your wedding date arrives, then add this to your dress code on your wedding website or provide them to your guests.
 Pictured here: Custom bridal masks by Toronto-based seamstress Carol Adcock, who has been making and donating face masks for Michael Garron Hospital in Toronto.